 - c.
 Signs and sign lighting may not be animated. - d.
 See §§ 30-93(c) and 30-94(d) and ch.
 14 of this code for sea turtle lighting restrictions. - (4) Location.
-Identification signs must be located within the property line and set back at least 3 feet from any public right-of-way or easement, except that: - a.
-Wall signs and projecting signs may extend over public sidewalks provided they maintain a minimum clear height above sidewalks of 8 feet and do not extend closer than 2 feet to an existing or planned curb. - b.
-Sandwich signs may be placed only in accordance with § 30-6(a). - (5) Advertising.
+Identification signs must be located within the property line and set back at least 3 feet from any public right-of-way or easement, except that wall signs and projecting signs may extend over public sidewalks provided they maintain a minimum clear height above sidewalks of 8 feet and do not extend closer than 2 feet to an existing or planned curb. - (5) Advertising.
 Identification signs may not contain any advertising message concerning any products or services which are not sold, provided, or located on the same premises. - (6) Building numbers.
 Each building or multiple-occupancy complex must be clearly posted with the building's street number (see § 30-6(a)).